nortikin/sverchok/docs/Unit_01/lesson_01.rst

 |num_range_and_stethoscope_default|

+   - *note*: The stethoscope will draw 1.00 as 1 when there is no significant information behind the decimal point.

 **Setting up the input values of Number Range to generate the 4 multipliers**

 Type these numbers into the number fields instead of adjusting the slider, it's fast and accurate.
 Especially useful for entering *Floats*.